Vacancy in See

 Our committee has 41 members, including five bishops, our three cathedral deans, two archdeacons, 18 members of General Synod, the Chairs of the Houses of Clergy and Laity in Diocesan Synod, two members of elected clergy, and nine members of elected laity.

-Bishop Toby has been appointed as Chair, while Canon Professor Joyce Hill has been elected by the committee as Vice-Chair.
-Jonathan Wood, Diocesan Secretary, has been appointed as Secretary to the Committee.
+Bishop Toby is Chair, while Canon Professor Joyce Hill serves the committee as Vice-Chair.
+Jonathan Wood, Diocesan Secretary, acts as Secretary to the Committee.

-A full list of members the committee can be seen here.
+A full list of members of the committee can be seen here.

 Our Vacancy in See Committee

-Our Vacancy in See Committee is working in three subgroups, covering the important areas of prayer, consultation and the Statement of Needs.
+Our Vacancy in See Committee has been working in three subgroups, covering the important areas of prayer, consultation and the Statement of Needs.

-The Prayer Group is being led by the Very Revd John Dobson, Dean of Ripon, and is looking at how to encourage, resource and facilitate prayer to cover the whole process.
+The Prayer Group is being led by the Very Revd John Dobson, Dean of Ripon, and is looking at how to continue to encourage, resource and facilitate prayer to cover the whole process.

-The Statement of Needs Group is being led by Canon Professor Joyce Hill, and are developing the document which explains the joys, hope and challenges for the diocese, and will reflect what is heard in the consultation.
+The Statement of Needs Group was being led by Canon Professor Joyce Hill, and developed the document which explains the joys, hope and challenges for the diocese, reflecting what was heard in the consultation.

 Vacancy in See Committee members